Superhot Chilli Peppers

 Finally, when grinding dehydrated chillies of any kind it's always advisable to wear some type of face covering, be it eye goggles and a dust mask or a full face respirator mask.
 Always grind them in a well ventilated area and away from other people.
 The same goes when transferring the flakes or powder into containers.
 Superhot chilli powder is lethal stuff and can get into the atmosphere and irritate people's eyes and respiratory systems very easily.
 Sometimes, it can even happen just from removing the lid on a container of superhot chilli powder.
 I once had a jar of Chocolate Bhut Jolokia powder on the spice rack and whenever I removed the lid people would start coughing and sneezing shortly after.

-In the early 2000s, when superhot chillies took off and started gaining popularity in the West, the four varieties available to growers were Naga Morich and Bhut Jolokia (both from India and Bangladesh), and Trinidad 7-Pot and Trinidad Scorpion (both from Trinidad and Tobago).
-These four varieties, and various accessions of them, quickly gained popularity in the West.
-This then led to certain people seeing the monetisation potential within superhot chillies and the whole thing was soon turned into a lucrative niche.
-New world record breakers were regularly showing up and people were being over charged for seeds.
+New world record breakers were regularly showing up and were treated with great scepticism by some and like the birth of the Messiah by others.
+The whole thing then quickly turned into an arms race.
 People were appearing in the media with bragging rights attached to the latest world record breaker and then using the publicity to drive custom to their chilli seed and hot sauce businesses.
-Once the money started flowing the rhetoric intensified and people became more creative.
-New superhot varieties, often times with names containing the labels 'Scorpion' or '7-Pot and sometimes prefixed with the label 'Trinidad', were popping up on a regular basis that looked almost identical to superhot varieties that already existed, except they had a different back-story, which further drove demand for chilli seeds.
+As with the tulip bulb mania of the 1960s, customers were often overcharged for seeds for the latest world record breaker and hot sauces that contained it.
+Seed sellers knew they would make most of their money on seed sales during the initial release because afterwards people always shared them around for free.
+Once the money started flowing in the rhetoric intensified and people became more creative.
+New superhot varieties, often times with names containing the labels '7-Pot' or 'Scorpion' and sometimes prefixed with the label 'Trinidad', were popping up on a regular basis that looked almost identical to superhot varieties that already existed, except they had a different back-story, which further drove demand for superhot chilli seeds and chilli-based products.

 ![]() |